Xakarii/boko/README.md

 		Alexander Martin
 		Michael Mondragon

 2.)
-We will be creating a series of casino style multiplayer games of chance.
+We will be creating a series of casino style games of chance.

 3.)
 Project will be created for gaming and gambling enthusiasts.

 4.)
-Would like to increase the amount of quality, free, open source, multiplayer games of chance available online.
+Would like to increase the amount of quality, free, open source games of chance available online.

 Technologies: Javascript

 Features :

-Multiplayer: Ability to connect and interact with other players.
-User story : Multiplayer supported online game.
+User story : Web based online games with a casino theme.
 GUI : Some graphical representation of interactions in game.
-User story : Create a casino style game.
+User story : Allow a player to experience a variety of web-based games of chance and place bets.